-For this show there are so many new necklaces, including a huge variety of short turquoise necklaces which can be worn alone or paired with a pendant, as well as plenty of earrings, rings, bracelets and more.
-We have kept Hopi artist Darren Seweyestewa busy creating a huge variety of his silver overlay earrings and rings in all sizes.
+For this show there are so many new necklaces, including a huge variety of short Santo Domingo and turquoise necklaces which can be worn alone or paired with a pendant, as well as plenty of earrings, rings, bracelets and more.
+We kept Hopi artist Darren Seweyestewa busy creating a huge variety of his silver overlay earrings and rings in all sizes.
+If you haven't seen Darren's work, you're in for a treat.
+It's text-book definition of traditional Hopi overlay style jewelry, and his pieces are absolute perfection for an excellent price.
 We have lots of beautiful new Santo Domingo jewelry in shell, turquoise and all the colors of spiny oyster shell (orange, red and purple) including new, colorful earrings by Daniel Coriz.
 We also have new colorful bead necklaces by Alexandria Coriz.
-There is a magnificent 10-strand deep red coral heshe necklace with handmade sterling silver cones.
-For our purple fans - Alton Bedonie made two sugilite pendants and a fabulous sugilite ring, and just in is an amazing 14kt gold and sterling silver bracelet by Vernon Haskie which features a magnificent sugilite stone.
-As you know, sugilite is becoming very rare and expensive so we sourced some at the Tucson Gem & Mineral show in February and gave stones to Alton to make some fabulous pieces for us.
+For our purple fans - Alton Bedonie made two sugilite pendants, and just in is an amazing 14kt gold and sterling silver bracelet by Vernon Haskie which features a magnificent sugilite stone.
+As you know, sugilite is becoming very rare and expensive so we sourced some at the Tucson Gem & Mineral show last February and gave stones to Alton to make some fabulous pieces for us.
 This is an excellent opportunity to add to your collection at prices you won't find elsewhere.
-We also obtained more wonderful rings, pendants, and earrings with much-sought-after White Buffalo.
+We also obtained more wonderful rings, pendants, and earrings with muchsought-after White Buffalo.

 We really went all out on restocking for this show series, including additions during our travels.
-The reason is that we lined up five road shows and to finish the series off we added a Facebook live show Saturday December 9th.
-We wanted to be sure to have a fantastic selection of jewelry for each show.
+We wanted to be sure to have a fantastic selection of jewelry for this show.
 Well, as luck would have it, we blew the doors off that goal!!
-Why?
-Because we now have a far larger inventory than we did when we started thanks to those additions along the way.
-At every show this series we have taken in two to four new collections of jewelry.
+At every show of our last series we took in two to four new collections of jewelry.
 We also took in some extremely sought after (museum worthy) pottery and baskets.
 Work has continued making ready the rest of the jewelry from four huge collections we took in over the summer as well.
 And yes, there are even more clip earrings for our clip earrings fans.
 Although not as popular today as "way back when" there are still those of you out there who seek out these hard-to-find treasures, and we are happy to find them for you.

 We have definitely been burning the midnight oil this time out!
-To mention a few of the pieces just in - there are two 14k gold and silver Veronon Haskie bracelets, a silver Vernon Haskie bracelet with highly sought after #8 turquoise, and an early tufa cast and turquoise bracelet.
-There is a sugilite bracelet and an inlay lapis ring by the ultra famous Navajo artist Gibson Nez and an incredible lapis bracelet by top-level Hopi artist Phil Poseyesvia.
-There is a beautiful Lapis Ring and Bracelet set by Navajo artist Jerry Nelson.
-As for necklaces -We have a fantastic large coral and handmade bead squash necklace by Ernest Roy Begay, a colorful inlay humming bird necklace by Dale Edaakie (this is a great example of his expert level work).
+To mention a few of the pieces just in - there are two 14k gold and silver Vernon Haskie bracelets, a silver Vernon Haskie bracelet with highly sought after #8 turquoise, and an early tufa cast and turquoise bracelet.
+There is a sugilite bracelet and an inlay lapis ring by ultrafamous Navajo artist Gibson Nez and an incredible lapis bracelet by top-level Hopi artist Phil Poseyesva.
+There is a beautiful Lapis ring and bracelet set by Navajo artist Jerry Nelson as well.
+As for necklaces - we have a fantastic large coral and handmade bead squash necklace by Ernest Roy Begay and a colorful inlay humming bird necklace by Dale Edaakie (this is a great example of his expert level work).
 There is an inlay bird necklace by Raymond Boyd and an unbelievable Zuni humming bird fetish necklace carved from amber by Lena Boone.
 We also have a double strand carved Jet and silver Lena Boone bear fetish necklace.
-There is a spectacular hand stamped sterling silver and Royston turquoise concho belt.
+There is a spectacular hand stamped sterling silver and Royston turguoise concho belt.
 It is amazing the sheer amount of vintage and highly collectible pieces added to our inventory from private collections.
 Honestly, more vintage, high-end pieces than we've have in a long time.
 There are lots of wonderful treasures to see.